-Our first result is aimed at rooting out the ``germs" of infinite staircases.
+Our first main result is aimed at rooting out the ``germs" of infinite staircases.
 If the function $c_X(a)$ has an infinite staircase, then the singular points must accumulate at some set of points, otherwise this would contradict packing stability.
 We show that if an infinite staircase exists, there is in fact a unique such accumulation point; moreover, it can be characterized as the solution to an explicit quadratic equation determined by $\Omega$.

 We now make this precise, following \cite[\S2.2]{dan}.
 To a convex toric domain $X_{\Omega}$ we can associate a \textbf{negative weight expansion} $(b;b_1,b_2,\ldots)$.
-To do so, first we need to define a $b$-triangle to be the triangle with vertices $(0,0)$, $(b,0)$ and $(0,b)$ or any $AGL(2,\mathbb{Z})$ transformation of it\footnote{\phantom{.}By $AGL(2,\mathbb{Z})$ transformation we mean a $GL(2,\mathbb{Z})$ transformation followed by an affine translation.}.
+To do so, first we need to define a $b$-triangle to be the triangle with vertices $(0,0)$, $(b,0)$ and $(0,b)$ or any $AGL(2,\mathbb{Z})$ transformation of it\footnote{\phantom{.}By $AGL(2,\mathbb{Z})$ transformation we mean a $GL(2,\mathbb{Z})$ transformation followed by an affine translation by a (real) vector.}.
 We proceed inductively: let $b$ be the smallest number such that $\Omega$ is contained in a $b$-triangle.
 If $\Omega$ equals that triangle, we are done.
 Otherwise, let $b_1>0$ be the largest value such that $\Omega$ is contained in the original $b$-triangle minus a $b_1$-triangle that is removed at a corner of the $b$-triangle.
 If $\Omega$ equals this quadrilateral, we are done.